nriaziat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Naveed Riaziat is a student of Mechanical Engineering at the Johns Hopkins HAMR Lab.
-His research interests include minimally invasive surgery, ungrounded haptics, and medicine.
-In his free time, Naveed is an avid photographer, longboarder, and basketball player.
+I am Naveed Riaziat, a Mechanical Engineering Ph.D. student at the Johns Hopkins University HAMR Lab.
+My research interests include robotic minimally invasive surgery, haptics, and all things medicine.
+In my (sparse) free time, I dabble in landscape and portrait photography, playing basketball, and pretending to know a lot about espresso.

+Before coming to Baltimore, I grew up in the SF bay area.
+I was an avid roboticist in high school and continued to study robotics and controls at Purdue University in Indiana.
+After a summer internship with Intuitive Surgical, a long time dream of mine, I was inspired to pursue my Ph.D. and continue exploring the forefront of robotics and medicine.

+I am always excited to talk to anyone interested about my work or my hobbies so don't hesitate to contact me here or on LinkedIn!